juliangrosshauser/SpotifyLogin/README.md

 $ carthage update --no-build
 ```

-## Token Swap Service
+## TokenSwapService

 > The iOS SDK uses OAuth to authenticate the application user and to authorize your application to access the Spotify service.
 > You will you need to run a small HTTP service, called a token exchange service, to complete the authorization process.

 Source: [Spotify iOS SDK Tutorial](https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial)

-You can find all necessary files for this token exchange service in the [Token Swap Service](Token Swap Service) folder.
+You can find all necessary files for this token exchange service in the [TokenSwapService](TokenSwapService) folder.
 The only thing you need to add is the `secrets.rb` file.
 This file should contain the following:

 ```ruby